valekfrantisek/DigitalReligion-Ugarit/3DTempleOfBaal/description.md

 YON, Marguerite 2006. *The City of Ugarit at Tell Ras Shamra.* Winona Lake, Indiana: Eisenbrauns.

 YON, Marguerite, Pierre LOMBARD & Margo RENISO 1987.
 L’organisation de l’habitat: les maisons A, B et E. In YON, Marguerite (ed.)
-1987. *Le Centre de la Ville, 38e-44e campagnes (1978-1984).* Paris: ERC.: 11–128.
+1987. *Le Centre de la Ville, 38e-44e campagnes (1978-1984).* RSO III.
+Paris: ERC.: 11–128.

 ## Images

 For images in [the images directory](https://github.com/valekfrantisek/DigitalReligion-Ugarit/tree/main/3DTempleOfBaal/images), the following sources are relevant:

-!!!
-ADD DESCRIPTION!!!
+[The plan of Sacred Places at Ugarit](https://github.com/valekfrantisek/DigitalReligion-Ugarit/blob/main/3DTempleOfBaal/images/sacred_places_map.png) has been drawn by the author after several sources, namely: Yon 2006: figs. 1, 18, 20, 25, 30, 33, 37, and 44, Haydar et al.: fig. 1, figures in Callot 1994, Callot 2011: figs. 28 and 58, RSO Matoïan 2021: fig. 2, and a satellite image of the site from [Mapy.cz](https://mapy.cz/) from May 2020.

+[Schematic plan of the Temple of Baˁal](https://github.com/valekfrantisek/DigitalReligion-Ugarit/blob/main/3DTempleOfBaal/images/Temple%20of%20Baal_plan.png) has been drawn by the author after Callot 2011: fig. 28.